 Meditation to fall asleep - The right preparation

-In order to achieve the relaxing effect of the Meditation To fully exploit your potential, you need the right atmosphere.
-It's important that you feel comfortable and that you're not distracted by anything or anyone.
+To take full advantage of the relaxing effect of meditation, you need the right atmosphere.
+It is important that you feel completely comfortable and are not distracted by anything or anyone.
 Let's start with the choice of the place.
-Practicing meditation to fall asleep in your bedroom certainly seems the most logical, doesn't it?
-But that's not necessarily the best solution.
+Practicing meditation to fall asleep in your bedroom certainly seems the most logical to you, doesn't it?
+But this is not necessarily the best solution.

 As already mentioned, light is also crucial before sleep.
 So go for dim, warm light sources, such as a few candles.
 You just can't get into meditation because every little noise distracts you?
 Then put on some quiet music.
 It will help you to block out the distracting noises.